 This is a popular payment method for buyers as it offers ease of use and does not require setting up additional payment methods or services.
 However, keep in mind that there is a maximum transaction amount for orders paid via credit card.
 In addition, credit card companies charge a higher transaction fee and less desirable exchange rate compared to T/T payments.

 - Available when paying a supplier directly, or via Trade Assurance

 - Make payments without worrying about restrictions for large orders

 Depending on your international payment provider, this can be the cheapest option.
-Wire transfers can give buyers the best of both worlds, offering security and peace of mind, as well as cost effectiveness.
+If used in conjunction with Trade Assurance wire transfers can give buyers the best of both worlds, offering security and peace of mind, as well as cost effectiveness.

 How to pay using WorldFirst International Wire Transfer

 Step 1: Access the Alibaba payment platform through: